FOSSRIT/fossrit.github.io/librecorps.md

 * And others

 LibreCorps students work in two major areas on Co-Ops.
 The first, not surprisingly, is technology.
+Particularly the technology around running FOSS process and Open communities.
 The second is FOSS process and Community.
 Many NGO and civic organizations put open-licensed work in repositories without a plan to build and maintain a community of contributors around their technology.
 LibreCorps worked with UNICEF Innovation this past year to do just that and examples of that work can be found in [this presentation](https://docs.google.com/presentation/d/1QqKe-Exa6BIqIlYtd_cVFJEtakXBCuLxSEqvrqQyToU) and [long-term roadmap](https://docs.google.com/document/d/1F-pbO-8pHlf_DBolW4phMNXnwq9da54e5WftByT03SA) to do so.